megabriel1/Information_Services/README.md

 There is a folder with two images to improve the user experience and a .jpg image of the entity relationship diagram.

 You can find the database script called Donations and the MySQL jdbc Driver is also attached to make the connection to the database.

+All the attachments can be found in the Master branch.